crysy-rThomas/ProjetAnsible_B3/README.md

 <h1>ProjectAnsible_B3</h1>

-<p>This project uses Ansible to automate the installation of Mastodon and configuration of the <code>zzet.rbenv</code> role on a target machine running Debian 10 or Debian 11.
+<p>This project uses Ansible to automate the installation of Mastodon on a target machine running Debian 10 or Debian 11.
 To use this project, you need to follow the steps outlined below:</p>

 <h2>Prerequisites</h2>